 Burning wood is also cleaner than burning fossil fuels, and the Biomass System emits over 100 less tons of carbon dioxide emissions annually than if burning fuel oil.

 As of Spring 2019, the System also provides the County with an annual revenue stream from the sale of Thermal Renewable Energy Certificates (T-RECs).
 T-RECs are generated based on the amount of measured useful heat that is produced by the biomass system.
+In 2021, T-RECs brought in more than $76,000 in revenue to the County after fees which directly offsets the cost of woodchips and other costs associated with running the Biomass Plant.

 Original construction of the Biomass System was funded in part by grants from North Country Rural Conservation and Development Council, US Forest Service, and NH Public Utilities Commission, as well as an USDA Community Facilities Loan.